 |Soho Retro Treated Leather||Coach Leather Moisturizer||------|

 On their product care page, Coach offers detailed instructions on how to use each of their cleaning products.
-Just select "How Do I Clean My Coach Product?"
+Just scroll down and select the type of material your product is made of and follow the directions.

 On some collections, Coach's material is pre-treated and mild soiling can often be removed with warm water.
 Simply use a soft washcloth, wet it thoroughly, and gently clean the material.
 You may want to contact Coach to be certain that your particular purse has been pre-treated for stain prevention.